orgMINT/MINT/README.md

 ## <a name='conditional-code'></a>Conditional code

-MINT's looping mechanism can also be used to exeute code conditionally.
+MINT's looping mechanism can also be used to execute code conditionally.
 In MINT boolean `false` is represented by 0 and `true` is represented by 1.

 The following tests if `x` is less that 5.